Artists Partners

 Eco-Lore

-undiscovered historical and cultural aspects.
-He attended the University of the District of Columbia as an undergraduate majoring in Urban Sustainability.
-Will is an environmentalist and lives by the creed of preservation, conservation, and minimalism towards finite resources.
+William Patterson is a second-generation Washingtonian who enjoys discovering the Nation’s Capital’s undiscovered historical and cultural aspects.
+He attended the University of the District of Columbia as an undergraduate, majoring in Urban Sustainability.
+Will is an environmentalist and lives by the creed of preservation, conservation, and minimalism toward finite resources.
+Will holds a master’s degree from George Mason University in Folklore.
+Folklore encompasses many different fabrics of culture; the practice of a folklorist is the sustainability of relevant cultural expression and behavior.
+He aims to combine these two disciplines, as folklore and environmental sustainability are interdisciplinary and cannot exist without each other.

 Eco-Lore

-CLIN#-0004 Storytelling & 0008 Multi-Disciplinary Arts
+CLIN# – 0004 Storytelling & 0008 Multi-Disciplinary Arts

 Mythical Journeys: A Global Folktale Adventure!